Start a New Student Group

 • The purpose of this step is to ensure that you have done your research and can advocate for why your group does not occupy an existing niche

-• Make sure to note the name and position of each person you meet with as well as the names of the clubs you talk to.
+• Make sure to note the name and position of each person you meet with as well as the names of the clubs you talk to

 • This format of these meetings is up to you, but we expect that it is a meeting

-5. Submit the new group application (opens mid-semester)
+5. Submit the new group application (opens October 1st, 2025)

 • Once you have completed all of the above steps, you are welcome to submit the new group application